 Important information – Coronavirus

 We are working extra hard to keep you safe from coronavirus when you travel through our stations.

 Wear a face covering

-You must wear a face covering for the full duration of your journey on public transport in England and Scotland.
-It is recommended that you continue to wear your face covering when travelling in Wales.
-If travelling from Wales, you will be required to wear a face covering when you enter England.
+You must wear a face covering for the full duration of your journey on public transport in England, Scotland and Wales.
 Find out more about specific exemptions.

 Our passenger assistance is operating with additional safety measures in place, including the requirement to wear a face covering.

 Book passenger assistance as you normally would.
 Please wear your own face covering and our staff will do likewise, this reduces the risk to you and our staff.
 If you don’t wear a face covering this will limit our ability to help you.
 If you do not have your own face covering we will provide a face covering for you.
 At our stations we have face coverings (including visors) and hand sanitiser available to help us help you.